Phone 1800 444 396

 To book an advice appointment, email us on advice@brightersuper.com.au or call us on 1800 444 396.

-Brighter Super Trustee (ABN 94 085 088 484, AFS Licence No. 230511) as trustee for Brighter Super (ABN 23 053 121 564).
+Brighter Super Trustee (ABN 94 085 088 484, AFS Licence No. 230511) as trustee for Brighter Super (ABN 23 053 121 564)(Fund).
 Brighter Super may refer to the Trustee or the Fund as the context may be.
 Brighter Super products are issued by the Trustee on behalf of the Fund.
 The information contained is up to date at the time of publishing.
 Some of the information may change following its release.
 Any questions can be referred to Brighter Super by calling 1800 444 396, or by emailing info@brightersuper.com.au.

 This info sheet provides general information only and does not take into account your individual objectives, financial situation or needs.
 As such, you should consider whether it is appropriate in light of your own objectives, financial situation and needs prior to making any decision.
 You should consult a licensed financial adviser if you require advice which does take into account your personal financial circumstances.
 You should also obtain and consider the Product Disclosure Statement (PDS) before making any decision to acquire any products.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
 Find the PDSs and TMDs at brightersuper.com.au/pds-and-guides.